gilherau/PrivatePurviewLab/README.md

 This lab will guide you through activities to create a private network environment for Azure Purview.
 This lab does not seek to replace other Azure Purview labs and will not go into a lot of details for purview specific functionalities but instead will focus on the typical azure environments that Azure Purview will be deployed to in the field.

+>[!NOTE] We fully realize that much of what you will do here could have been automated using scripting and the ARM engine.
+But where's the fun in that?
+By manually doing all the steps in this lab, you will have a much more memorable experience and will understand the plumbing that powers Azure.

 ## :student: Learning objectives

 - Refresh your knowledge of the Cloud Adoption Framework and the Data management scenario